nisheed2440/py-tests/MPD_DATABASE_TROUBLESHOOTING.md

 **Symptoms:**
 - Script finds music in `~/Music`
-- But MPD is configured to use a different path
+- But MPD is configured to use a different path (e.g., `/home/pi/Music` when your user is different)
 - `mpc stats` shows 0 songs

 **Solution:**